bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+    The DOM is an object representation of the html elements of a webpage.

 2. What is an event?

+    An event is where there is an interaction between the user and the webpage.

 3. What is an event listener?

+    An event listener Is coded in JS and is a function that is called whenever an event is triggered.

 4. Why would we convert a NodeList into an Array?

+    You would want to convert a NodeList to an array so you have access to array methods.
+A NodeList can use .forEach.
+You can use the code: const arr = Array.from(NodeList);  to convert the NodeList to an array.

 5. What is a component?

+   A component is a singular modular piece of code.
+A component is made of several parts including:  HTML, CSS, or JavaScript.
+A component is designed for reuse in a website or application.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.